Menu

 • Thursday 17th September

-If you work for Angus Health and Social Care Partnership, the training is also free for you to attend, as it is funded as part of our contract with Angus Health and Social Care Partnership.
+If you work for Angus Health and Social Care Partnership, the training is free for you to attend, as it is funded as part of our contract with Angus Health and Social Care Partnership.
 This means anyone who works for Angus Council or NHS Tayside in Angus can attend the training for free.

 If you work for another third sector or health and social care organisation (including private health care organisations) in Angus, the training costs £65 per person.
 If you work in the private sector (not care related), the training costs £85 per person.